JamesLTaylor/QuantSA/Documentation/pages/home/home_projects.md

 ---
 title: The project and solution structure
-summary: How the QuantSA projects are grouped into solutions and their depdencies.
+summary: How the QuantSA projects are grouped into solutions and their dependencies.
 keywords:
-last_updated: December 26, 2016
+last_updated: June 11, 2018
 tags: developers
 sidebar: home_sidebar
 permalink: home_projects.html
 folder: home
 ---

-The sections below are ordered according to the order in which you would compile them.

-## QuantSACore.sln

-The main library and tests.
-No dependencies to the rest of QuantSA.
+There are several solutions contained in the QuantSA repository, these are listed below with short descriptions.
+All solutions can be compiled with Visual Studio 2017 community edition.

-## QuantSAExcelCommon.sln
+## QuantSA.sln

-The interfaces and utilities used by the excel addin and plugins.
-Also needed for generating Excel code.
+The main library, tests and Excel Add-in.
+This is a complete solution and is the most common place to develop.
+See [here](home_code_intro.html) for details of the projects.

-## QuantSAExcelAddIn.sln
+## QuantSA.Main.sln

-Produces the Excel addin.
+QuantSA without the Excel layer.

+## QuantSA.Shared.sln

+If you wish to write a plug-in then this is the only project that needs to be referenced.

 ## PrepareRelease.sln

 A collection of useful steps that make some consistency checks on the solution.
 At the moment this can only run on a developers machine because it needs Excel installed.
+This can only be run after QuantSA.sln has been compiled since it references the dlls created by that.

+## QuantSAInstaller.sln

+A hand written installer with no dependencies on anything extra being installed in visual studio.

+## QuantSAPluginDemo.sln

+An example plugin.

 ## QuantSASetup.sln

-An InstallShield Setup Project for QuantSA ().
+An InstallShield Setup Project for QuantSA.

 ### Requirements
 * Visual Studio 2015 Professional or higher (The Community Edition will not suffice).